vuejs/router/packages/docs/guide/essentials/nested-routes.md

   title="Learn about nested routes"
 />

-Some application's UIs are composed of components that are nested multiple levels deep.
-In this case, it is very common that the segments of a URL corresponds to a certain structure of nested components, for example:
+Some applications' UIs are composed of components that are nested multiple levels deep.
+In this case, it is very common that the segments of a URL correspond to a certain structure of nested components, for example:

 ```
 /user/johnny/profile                     /user/johnny/posts